kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/kubernetes.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Configure Kubernetes Auth Method for Vault Server
+# Connect to Vault using Kubernetes Auth Method

-In KubeVault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
-For [Kubernetes Authentication](https://www.vaultproject.io/docs/auth/kubernetes.html), it has to be enabled and configured in the Vault.
+The KubeVault operator uses an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) to connect to an externally provisioned Vault server.
+For [Kubernetes Authentication](https://www.vaultproject.io/docs/auth/kubernetes.html), it has to be enabled and configured in the Vault server.
 In KubeVault operator, it can be performed in two ways:

 - Using ServiceAccount Name
 - Using ServiceAccount Token Secret